Bryan Redpath is confirmed as Sale Sharks boss

 The claim was denied at the time by Sharks chief executive Steve Diamond.

-Diamond took control of first-team affairs following the dismissal of Tony Hanks on 24 March.
+Diamond took control of first-team affairs following on 24 March.

 Redpath said: "There have been a few changes here.
 Seven years away coaching down at Gloucester has been great for me and it's great to come back up.
 There are still a few old faces hanging around.
 I'm delighted with the move and am looking forward to the challenge ahead.